About the Program

 In celebration of agriculture in Nebraska, volunteers throughout the state read an agriculture themed book to elementary students in Nebraska.

-Thanks to a grant from Farm Credit Services of America, the Nebraska Farm Bureau Foundation can equip farmers, ranchers, FFA Chapters, 4-H Clubs, and agriculture industry leaders to read to children in their community and, in turn, donate the book to the classroom or school.
+Each book is provided by the Nebraska Farm Bureau Foundation thanks to a donation in memory of Charles and Dorothy Wiechert.
+Because of this donation farmers, ranchers, FFA chapters, 4-H clubs, and agriculture industry leaders are equipped to read to children in their community and, in turn, donate the book to the classroom or school.
 The program’s mission is to increase student knowledge about the importance of agriculture in their daily lives.

 Before We Eat